Jakobg1215/barrier-ts/.github/pull_request_template.md

-## What bug is this fixing
+## What does this add or fix?

-What bug does this fix and why
+What does this change

 ## Links to issues